Matrix Brandy BASIC VI 1.23.5

 Downloads available:

-- Red Hat Enterprise Linux (and derivatives) nightly builds for EL7-9, and Fedora 38-39 as a Yum repo, containing the package "brandy".
+• Enterprise Linux (RHEL, CentOS, Alma, Rocky etc) nightly builds for EL7-9, and Fedora 38-42 as a Yum repo, containing the package "brandy".

-- Not a download in itself, but we also have a Github repository.
+• Not a download in itself, but we also have a Github repository.
+As of version 1.23.0, releases are tracked in the master branch, development takes place in dev-main.

 It's worth pointing out the design goals here are also very different from those of Richard Russell's excellent, stable and well-supported BBC BASIC for Windows, where the intention there seems to be able to expose much of the Windows feature set, whereas Matrix Brandy aims to align itself more closely to RISC OS (I regularly use RISC OS 3.71 and ARM BBC BASIC VI V1.80 under RPCEmu as a reference for "correct" behaviour).
 BB4W (and its sister package BBCSDL) is often described as a "modern" BASIC, to that extent Matrix Brandy is more a "traditional" BASIC.